-Ceforanide Uses, Dosage, Side Effects, Food Interaction and all others data.
+Ceforanide Uses, Dosage, Side Effects and more

 Ceforanide is administered parenterally.
 It has a longer elimination half-life than any currently available cephalosporin.
 Its activity is very similar to that of cefamandole, another second-generation cephalosporin antibiotic, except that ceforanide is less active against most gram-positive organisms.
 Many coliforms, including Escherichia coli, Klebsiella, Enterobacter, and Proteus, are susceptible to ceforanide, as are most strains of Salmonella, Shigella, Hemophilus, Citrobacter and Arizona species.